CausalityViolation/ComradeGaming/README.md

  1. run docker-compose up in the application directory via your favorite cmd

- 2. run docker-compose up again to restart the main application (it shuts down due to the SQL server taking longer to boot and the main application)
+ 2. run docker-compose up again to restart the main application (it shuts down due to the SQL server taking longer to boot than the main application)

  3. SUCCESS!